 Catarrh/Mucus

-Refer to Community Pharmacy Scheme or Face to Face Consultation
+Community Pharmacy or Face to Face Consultation

 Cancer/Chemo Patients